Bricktech2000/Notes/notes/common knowledge.md

 # Common Knowledge

-**definition** _common knowledge_ is the [[knowledge]] that is known by everyone or nearly everyone, usually with reference to the community in which the term is used &mdash; Wikipedia
+**definition** _common knowledge_ is the [[knowledge]] that is known by everyone or nearly everyone, usually with reference to the community in which the term is used --- Wikipedia

 if the majority of experts in a field agree on a [[fact]], it is considered [[common knowledge]] in that field. [[common knowledge]] does not need to be cited